nhsconnect/nhsapp-developer-documentation/README.md

 ## Deployment

-This repo is automatically deployed when code is merged to master.
+This repo is automatically deployed when code is merged to develop.
 Deployment code is located in `.github/workflows/11ty-build.yml.`

 ## Editing on GitHub.com

-1. Click on the **src** file [here](https://github.com/nhsconnect/nhsapp-developer-documentation/tree/master/src)
+1. Click on the **src** file [here](https://github.com/nhsconnect/nhsapp-developer-documentation/tree/develop/src)
 2. Find the file that you would like to edit and click into it
 3. Click the **"Edit" icon button** at the top right of the page
 4. When you are finished making your changes, click **Propose file change** at the bottom of the page